 Tailscale lets you connect your devices over the internet as if they were on the same local network.
 Its MagicDNS feature gives each device a stable hostname so you can reach them with something like foo.yourtailnet.ts.net instead of an IP address.
-You get the convenience of being able to access services remotely, but they’re protected by a private network.
+It’s convenient and private.

 I use Container Manager on my Synology NAS to self-host services.
 Tailscale can be installed as a client directly into DSM, but any self-hosted service needs to be exposed on distinct ports since they share the same Tailscale interface.
 While there is nothing technically wrong with this, remembering foo.yourtailnet.ts.net:61209 is not particularly elegant.